 Where to: Forget what you have seen at any other markets because you just can’t miss this floating market and its community in Samut Prakan province.
 Bang Kra Chao district is personally one of my favorite places.
 Known as Bangkok’s Green Lungs, many fun activities and friendly folks await.
 Also, you can learn some local handcrafts and enjoy your chilled day like no others!

 How the locals do it: Venture into a small alley right across Bang Nam Phueng Floating Market.
 You will reach a small workshop where you can learn tie-dyed clothing and aromatic incense making.

-5. Participating in the ancient war of Suriyothai – Bear the Hearts of the Fearless Warriors
+5. Participate in the ancient war of Suriyothai – Bear the Hearts of the Fearless Warriors

 Marching through the war-like scene, the feeling of being a Thai soldier may creep up upon you.
 Not only you can enjoy traditional Thai performances, but you can also suit up in antique armors and weapons as if it was hundreds of years ago here at Surasi Military Camp Floating Market.